 - (i) The Council successfully secured Scotland's largest Big Lottery Fund award of £25million to establish the Helix to improve the environment between Falkirk and Grangemouth.
 Critical to the success was the level of community engagement and support for the project and demonstration of civic pride. - (ii) Our housing repairs service continued to improve with an increase in repairs completed on targets in both emergency repairs and other repairs.
-In addition, customer satisfaction levels were also high with 91% satisfaction over the last 18 months. - (iii) 7 specifically designed homes for people with a disability were completed by the Council this year, with a further new 114 Council houses and 210 RSL homes planned over the coming years. - (iv) We have developed a Home Energy Strategy that will help support our efforts to reduce fuel poverty and raise awareness of energy efficiency in our housing. - (v) The Council is implementing a strategy to assist homeless people.
-This is with a view to supporting and reducing the number of homeless people in our area.
+In addition, customer satisfaction levels were also high with 91% satisfaction over the last 18 months. - (iii) 7 specifically designed homes for people with a disability were completed by the Council this year, with a further new 114 Council houses and 210 RSL homes planned over the coming years. - (iv) We have developed a Home Energy Strategy that will help support our efforts to reduce fuel poverty and raise awareness of energy efficiency in our housing. - (v) The Council is implementing a new strategy to assist homeless people that focuses on preventing homelessness wherever possible and on encouraging people to consider a range of housing options in the area.
 We area also introducing a new Housing Allocations Policy.
-This is set against an increase in demand for social housing.
-For instance, 1771 sought relocation from their current council house due to changed circumstances. - (vi) Research into Affordable Housing was carried out in 2007 to inform the revised Affordable Housing Policy within the Local Plan.
+This is set against an increase in demand for social housing. - (vi) Research into Affordable Housing was carried out in 2007 to inform the revised Affordable Housing Policy within the Local Plan.
 This indicated that lone parents represent the most significant type of household in current housing need.
 At a Falkirk Council level, 27% of applicants in current need are lone parents, most of which are requesting a larger property comprising 3 or more bedrooms.
 Newhaven (2007) Affordable Housing Needs.
 3 larger properties have been built in 08/09. - (vii) The Affordable Housing Needs Research indicated that Falkirk Council area has an annual average shortfall of 145 affordable housing units over the 10 year period 2006/7-20016/17.
 The RSL new build programme has been factored into this calculation in the first 3 years of the aforementioned time period.
 Source Newhaven (2007) Affordable Housing. - (viii) Affordable Housing provided by Registered Social Landlords (RSLs) is funded through the affordable housing investment programme provided by the Scottish Government Housing and Regeneration Division and private finance.
 The Council is required by HARD to submit a SHIP which sets out the development programme over the next 5 years.
 HARD set and manage the affordable housing investment programme for the Falkirk Council who demonstrates through the SHIP how many units could be produced if funds were available.
 HARD set completions and approval targets on an annual basis.